Why false claims that a picture of a Kamala Harris rally was AI-generated matter

 "If you can convince your supporters that thousands of people who attended a televised rally do not exist, it will not be hard to convince them that the election returns in Pennsylvania, Michigan, and elsewhere are 'fake' and 'fraudulent,'" Sanders wrote.

 The rally photo looked unusual, Farid acknowledged, due to the lighting and compression.
 But the features that social media users pointed to as evidence that the photo was inauthentic were not accurate, Farid said.
-The distorted hands some social media posts pointed out were a product of a low resolution version of the photo circulating online.
+The distorted hands that some social media posts pointed out were a product of a low-resolution version of the photo circulating online.

-Farid said he is troubled by the continued debate over the veracity of the photo online given the lack of evidence that it is anything but authentic, and the fact that there are abundant photos and videos showing the size of the crowd at the rally.
+Farid said he is troubled by the continued debate over the veracity of the photo online, given the lack of evidence that it is anything but authentic and given the fact that there are abundant photos and videos showing the size of the crowd at the rally.

 "This is a photo of an event in one city on one day," Farid said.
 "I mean, what hope do we have to actually tackle complex problems in society if we can't agree on this?"